Jaluus/PaperTrail/blog_post/readme.md

 The dataset is available for download as a PyG graph from httpXYZ.

+## Data Splitting

 ## Models

 We use a simple dot product decoder to compute the scores between authors and papers based on their embeddings ($h_i$ and $h_j'$):

 $f(h_i, h_j') = h_i^T h_j'$

+### Popularity baseline

+As a simple baseline, we consider a _popularity-based_ recommendation system.
+Here, we assume that the score between an author and a paper is simply the product of their degrees, so basically the number of the papers the author has co-authored, multiplied by the number of authors of the paper.
+This extremely simple baseline serves as an additional sanity check whether our GNN-based models can outperform such a naive approach.

+### Text dot product baseline

+Likely, similar papers to the ones an author has already written are relevant to the author.
+Therefore, we consider a baseline without using the graph structure, where we simply average the embeddings of the papers an author has coauthored, and set this to be the author embedding.
+Of course, the embedding averages are computed using the training message-passing index and not the full graph in order to avoid data leakage.

+### GNN-based Models

 ## Metrics